zidoro/pomatez/README.md

 - **Keyboard shortcuts** - might be helpful for you depending on your use case but currently, these keyboard shortcuts are not yet customizable.

-- **Auto updates** - once enabled, the app will always be on top of other apps running on your Operating System.
+- **Auto updates** - the app will automatically check for updates and download them in the background.
+You will be notified when the update is ready to be installed.

 - **Always on top** - once enabled, the app will always be on top of other apps running on your Operating System.